 Available maps

-The map of the soil water erosion, in GEOTIFF format, can be downloaded from MinERva portal.
+The map of the soil water erosion, in GEOTIFF format with a resolution of 10 m, can be downloaded from MinERva portal.

 Cover Management Factor (C-Factor)